Reweight-annealing method for evaluating the partition function via quantum Monte Carlo calculations: Examples

-\textit{1D spin-1/2 Heisenberg chain.-} As the first example, we consider a 1D spin-1/2 antiferromagnetic (AFM) Heisenberg chain with periodic boundary condition (PBC) at inverse temperature $\beta=30$.
-We set the $\epsilon=10^{-2}$ in Eq. \ref{eq:pre}.
-For the system size we simulated, the $\beta$ is large enough for checking the effectiveness of our method in low temperature.
-As it is shown in Fig. \ref{fig:1d}, results from our method can match that of the exact diagonalization (ED) method exceptionally well for small lengths in a very high-precision.
-The error bar is about 0.002 while the value is 251.624, and the relative error is smaller than $10^{-7}$.
-The result is also consistent with the expectation that $\ln Z \propto L+o(L)$, where $o(L)$ means higher order terms which is negligible compared with $L$.
+As it is shown in Fig. \ref{fig:1d}, both the results of T-Re-An and Q-Re-An method can match that of the exact diagonalization (ED) method exceptionally well for small lengths, which verify the validity of our methods.
+The results are also consistent with the expectation that $\ln Z \propto L+o(L)$, where $o(L)$ means higher order terms which is negligible compared with $L$.
 One may feel this example too trivial and easy to be calculated.
 Therefore we introduce the second example which needs a high-precision to extract the correction of the sub-leading term in entropy.